lifechurch/melos/README.md

 5. Write stories for your components in their respective `stories` folder.
 E.g., `/src/components/{component-name}/stories/{name}.stories.js`.

-For more information on Storybook specifically, see [the Storybook site](storybook).
+For more information on Storybook specifically, see [the Storybook site][storybook].

 ### Run Tests